vladiskuz/magma-manipulator/README.md

 * change *config.yml* for your purposes
 * change *kconfig* regarding your k8s cluster
 * run the tool magma-manipulator
-* delete some pod and wait until the pod will recreate and this tool will re-register them in NMS
+* delete some pod and wait until the pod will recreate and this tool will re-register them in Magma orc8r